cs10/sp23/lab-checkoffs.md

       - Show us the recursive numbers block.
       - Show us the recursive ends-e block.

-  - lab_name: Trees and Fractals
-    lab_no: 8
-    topic_file: berkeley_bjc/recur/recursion-trees-fractals.topic
-    questions:
-      - Why is it important that the inputs to a recursive call be smaller than the original inputs to the function?
-      - Why is it important that the sprite face the same direction at the end of a recursive function as it faced initially?
-      - What defines a recursive block?
-What are the two necessary “cases” that a recursive block must consider?
-Name and define them.
-      - Please show me your `snowflake` block.
-      - Please show me your `crazy-tree` block.

   - lab_name: HOFS and Functions as Data